 CITRIS at UC Berkeley is located at the seven-story Sutardja Dai Hall building.
 The location holds many labs and facilities, including the Berkeley Marvell Nanofabrication Laboratory, the Invention Lab and the CITRIS Foundry.
 It also houses CITRIS researchers and staff and hosts many CITRIS-sponsored events.

-UC Davis is renowned for cross-disciplinary research and teaching that draw upon 100 academic majors; 87 graduate programs; and professional schools in business, education, law, medicine, nursing, and veterinary medicine.
+UC Davis is renowned for cross-disciplinary research and teaching that draw upon 100 academic majors, 87 graduate programs, and professional schools in business, education, law, medicine, nursing and veterinary medicine.
 The campus connects the greater Sacramento region with the Bay Area, the Delta and Sierra, and the Central Valley.
-CITRIS Davis brings expertise in engineering, nanoscience, law, and medicine to bear on complex challenges related to food, health, the environment, and society.
+CITRIS at UC Davis brings expertise in engineering, nanoscience, law and medicine to bear on complex challenges related to food, health, the environment and society.